Ensuring Access to High-Quality Science

 - The ACS endorses the view that researcher-validated primary data should be made freely available.

 ACS Publications makes openly available any and all supporting information and data that authors provide to accompany articles they publish in ACS journals.
-Through a cooperative arrangement recently established with FigShare, such supporting information is made freely accessible and citable by the global research community.
+Through a cooperative arrangement with FigShare, such supporting information is made freely accessible and citable by the global research community.

-The Society also sees an appropriate role for governmental and other funding agencies to identify standards and best practices for the management of primary scientific data that are generated via taxpayer or other research grant funding that supports independent investigators.
+The Society also supports an enabling role for governmental and other funding agencies to identify standards and best practices for the management of primary scientific data that are generated via taxpayer or other research grant funding that supports independent investigators.
 This role could include, for example, establishment of standards for the interoperability of data repositories with the published research literature, and support for public-private cooperative arrangements that promote scientific information access.

-The recently established cross-publisher initiative CHORUS (Clearinghouse for Open Research of the United States), which operates in cooperation with a number of U.S. federal funding agencies, is one example whereby ACS has played a leadership role in enabling seamlessly linked and networked access to scientific information.
+The cross-publisher initiative CHORUS (Clearinghouse for Open Research of the United States), which operates in cooperation with a number of U.S. federal funding agencies, is one example whereby ACS has played a leadership role in enabling seamlessly linked and networked access to scientific information.